 Arson charges are filed when a person is suspected of illegally burning some property.
 Depending on the type of property burned, as well as how the alleged act of arson occurred, the severity of these charges will also vary – and they could come with mandatory enhanced sentencing in the event that an alleged act of arson endangered someone else’s life.

 What this ends up meaning for the accused is that arson charges can be very serious, and they can come with some severe, long-lasting penalties if a conviction is ultimately handed down.
-In these cases, accused individuals should turn to the trusted Colorado Springs arson defense attorneys at Shimon Kohn, P.C. for the strongest possible defense and the best chances of resolving the case as favorably as possible.
+In these cases, accused individuals should turn to the trusted Colorado Springs arson defense attorneys at The Kohn Law Firm for the strongest possible defense and the best chances of resolving the case as favorably as possible.

 Since 2003, our defense lawyers have been dedicated to providing the highest quality of services to people accused of crimes and to working relentlessly to advocate their rights at every stage of their case.

 As the most serious level of arson charges, first-degree arson charges are typically filed when someone is accused of intentionally burning another party’s building or structure:

 - When the property is occupied by people (or even, in some cases, pets or animals).

 In general, first-degree arson charges are filed as Class 3 felonies, which means that a person could face as much as 12 years in prison upon conviction (as well as other penalties like hefty fines, community service and a criminal record).